angelprz/ft_trips/README.md

 When I thought that I had a strong-enough basis of Dart, I started learning the structure of a Flutter app.
 I was surprised by its similarities with React.
 It's modular design using "widgets" and its declarative style makes it very easy to read and write.

-After that I started my very first Flutter app.
+After that, I started my very first Flutter app.

 I have to say that this is a very basic app.
 It has almost no state and basically displays some of the most common elements in a mobile app.
 But to have done it in just a couple of days, I think it's not bad at all.